 Drawn from replant.ca

-– Since bugs can be so mentally exasperating, I occasionally find myself running into a treeplanter, off quitely on their own, torturing bugs as some sort of rehabilitation procedure.
+- Since bugs can be so mentally exasperating, I occasionally find myself running into a treeplanter, off quietly on their own, torturing bugs as some sort of rehabilitation process.
 One was burning them with his lighter and watching them fry away in a peatry dish.
 Another would tie a string through the butt of a horsefly and attach a small paper airplane on the other end.
 The horsefly would drag the plane around the premises.
 I often liked to tear off one wing from a mosquito and drop it to the ground below, satisfied in the thought that it would lay struggling there until some other bug would crawl along and eat it.
-Or while taking a crap in the morning and trying to fight off all the mosquitos, I would maim them and drop them into the pit below, plopping contentedly on their heads, satisfied with their dismal demise.
+Or while taking a crap in the morning and trying to fight off all the mosquitoes, I would maim them and drop them into the pit below, plopping contentedly on their heads, satisfied with their dismal demise.